Opentrons/opentrons/performance-metrics/README.md

 Go to `api/src/opentrons/util/performance_helpers.py` and add a static method to the `TrackingFunctions` class that uses the new state.

 You can now wrap your functions with your new tracking decorator.

+### System resource tracking

+performance-metrics also exposes a tracking application called `SystemResourceTracker`.
+The application is implemented as a systemd service on the robot and records system resource usage by process.
+See the `oe-core` repo for more details.
+You can configure the system resource tracker by modifying the environment variables set for the service.
+The service file lives at `/lib/systemd/system/system-resource-tracker.service`.
+You can change the defined environment variables or remove them and define them in the robot's environment variables.
+See `performance-metrics/src/performance_metrics/system_resource_tracker/_config.py` to see what environment variables are available.